Ziya-As/PostgreSQL/postgreSQL.md

 ```

 - `RETURNS return_type` specifies the data type of a value the function will return.
 If the function returns no value, the return type is `VOID`.
 - `LANGUAGE SQL` specifies that the function is using SQL.
-PostgreSQL allows you to write user-defined functions in various languages beyond SQL.
+PostgreSQL allows us to write user-defined functions in various languages beyond SQL.
 These are known as procedural languages (PLs).
 For example, we indicate that we use postgreSQL database system with `plpgSQL`.

-To call a user-defined function, you use the `SELECT` statement, followed by the function name and arguments:
+To call a user-defined function, we use the `SELECT` statement, followed by the function name and arguments:

 ```sql
 SELECT function_name(arguments);
 ```

-The following example uses the `CREATE FUNCTION` statement to create a function that adds a new warehouse with name and location:
+The following example uses the `CREATE FUNCTION` statement to create a function that adds a new product:

 ```sql
 CREATE OR REPLACE FUNCTION add_product(